Mohammed Shaaban

 Shaaban, M et al. Cryo-EM reveals the transition of Arp2/3 complex from inactive to nucleation-competent state.
 Nature Structural and Molecular Biology, 2020.

-Shaaban, M et al. Immune Checkpoint Regulators: a new era toward promising cancer therapy.
+Shaaban, M et al. Immune Checkpoint Regulators: A new era toward promising cancer therapy.
 Current Cancer Drug Targets, 2020.

 Ali (now Shaaban), M et al. Updates on aptamer research.
 International Journal of Molecular Sciences, 2019.